raspberrypi/documentation/faqs/README.md

 - Updates?
 Upgrades?
 What do I do?
 - I heard about something called `rpi-update`.
 When should I use that?
 - The processors on the latest Raspberry Pi models are 64-bit, but I cannot find an official 64-bit OS.
-- Will it run WINE (or Windows, or other x86 software)?
+- Can I run PC software on the Raspberry Pi?
 - Will it run the Windows 8 Arm edition?
 - Will it run Android or Android Things?
 - Will it run old software?